-These curved lines show the range of typical child growth patterns at different ages.
-When your nurse puts your baby’s individual measurements on a growth chart, you can see how your baby’s growth compares to what is typical for babies of his age.
+These lines show the range of typical child growth patterns at different ages.
+When your nurse puts your child’s individual measurements on a growth chart, you can see how your child’s growth compares to what’s typical for children of his age.

-Most children’s lengths, weights and heads are somewhere between the top and bottom lines on the charts.
-Half of all children grow at a rate above the middle of the typical range, and half grow at a rate below this line.
+Most children’s lengths, weights and heads are somewhere between the top and bottom curves on the charts.
+Half of all children grow at a rate above the middle of the typical range, and half grow at a rate below this range.

 You might see the word ‘percentile’ used.
 Percentiles divide up the range of typical growth on growth charts.
 If a baby is on the 5th percentile for weight, it means that he weighs less than 95% of other babies of the same age.
 A baby on the 90th weight percentile weighs more than 90% of other babies.
 But both babies are within the typical range.